iparsrc/log-in-system-jwt/README.md

   "email": user-email;
 }
 ```
-if user already exists:
+if the user already exists:
 ```
 {
   json containing the error.
 }
 ```
 ## /users/profile
-Send a GET req.
+Send a GET request.
 Returns an application/json:
 if jwt is valid:
 ```